harshkr0011/Secure-Syscall-Interface/README.md

 # Secure Syscall Interface

 The **Secure Syscall Interface** is a web-based application designed to provide a secure and user-friendly interface for managing system calls.
 It includes features such as user authentication, file operations, syscall execution, and logging.
-The project is built using a Python backend with a MySQL database and a responsive frontend.
+The project is built using a Python backend with SQLite database and a responsive frontend.

 ---